-The evaluator shall verify that the AGD instructs the administrator how to configure the TOE to generate keys for the selected key generation algorithms for all key types and uses identified in
+The evaluator shall verify that the AGD instructs the administrator how to configure the TOE to generate keys for the selected key generation algorithms for all key types and uses identified in the TSS.

 The following tests are conditional based upon the selections made in the SFR.
-The evaluator The following tests are conditional assed upon the selections made in the SFR.
-The evaluator's shall perform the following test or witness respective tests executed by the developer.
+The evaluator shall perform the following test or witness respective tests executed by the developer.
 The tests must be executed on a platform that is as close as practically possible to the operational platform (but which may be instrumented in terms of, for example, use of a debug mode).
 Where the test is not carried out on the TOE itself, the test platform shall be identified and the differences between test environment and TOE execution environment shall be described.